bodkan/slendr/README.md

-## Spatio-temporal Population Genetics Simulations in R & SLiM
+## Spatiotemporal Population Genetics Simulations in R and SLiM

 **This software is still under development!** <a href='https://bodkan.net/slendr'>
 <img src="man/figures/logo.png" align="right" height="139"/></a>